Cheeseness/robins-rescue/README.md

 ## Licences
+All source code within this repository is licenced under the [GNU Lesser General Public Licence 3.0](), allowing you to use, share, and modify any or all parts of the codebase so long as they retain this licence and that you make source changes available to anybody you distribute modified versions to.
+See the file COPYING for the full licence.
+Yay!

-Excluding the files noted below, all images and audio within this repository are licenced under Creative Commons [Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/), copyright and created by Josh "Cheeseness" Bush and Miriam Roser.
+Excluding the files noted below, v [Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/), copyright and created by Josh "Cheeseness" Bush and Miriam Roser.
 Under these terms, you are free to use, share, make derivatives from the assets in this repository (the items noted below are subject to their own licence requirements), so long as they include a link to the above licence, credit us and indicate any changes that were made.
 Yay!

 ### Third Party Sound Effects
 The timing and volume of these samples has been modified to suit Robin's Rescue and they have been reencoded as OGG Vorbis audio.